 Only for the intrepid few.
 Gemma is a USB-complaint audio device.
 So … in addition to your garden-variety Android smart phones and tablets cited above, Gemma may also work with other devices if they’ve got a micro USB port which outputs audio properly, fully above board, and complying with the rules of the USB audio specification.
 On this front, tread carefully as there are no guarantees.
 Gemma will usually work on micro USB ports, which are intended to serve USB speakers or headphones.
 I’ve seen it work with some Android-based game systems such as Nvidia Shield.
 Who knows what else … if it has USB OTG (on the go) hardware and is running Android 5 or newer, it’s got a good shot at working with Gemma.
 Good luck, and remember, you didn’t hear this from me.

 What if I’m old fashioned?
 Are you running Android that’s older than version 5?
 Well … Gemma might still work.
 Maybe.
 Here’s the deal.
 Google added USB audio output support starting in Android 5.
 However, prior to that, there were some phone and tablet brands who, not being willing to just wait around for Google, cooked up those drivers on their own.
 In fact, there are lots of models out there running Android 4.4 that will work with Gemma.
 Even a few (very few) running 4.2.
 For sure Sony, Samsung, LG, HTC and many other quality brands added support for Gemma before Google did.
 The trouble is it's hard to predict which hardware models combined with which versions of Android will work.
 That’s why, for the record, we say Android 5 and newer.
-By the way, because Nexus is pure Google, for sure you’ll need at least Android 5 on your Nexus.
-Look, we are painfully aware that Android land is a little bit like the wild, wild west, so I say lets stick together!
+Look, we are painfully aware that Android land is a little bit like the wild, wild west, so I say let's stick together!
 If you buy a Gemma from SKAAstore.com and for whatever reason it ends up not working on your phone or tablet, just send it back to us within 30 days for a full refund.
 No questions asked.
-I don’t mean that literally; we’ll probably ask you something like, ‘hey what model phone was it and what version of OS did you have on there’ — you know, because we’re curious—but we’ll still cough up the cash.
-What do you say?
+I don’t mean that literally; we’ll probably ask you something like, ‘hey man, what model thinger was that and what version of OS did you have on there’ — you know, because we’re curious—but we’ll still cough up the cash.
+So what do you say?